Theoretical investigations of tetrameric magnetic molecules for sub-kelvin cooling: Model

 \section{Model}

 In the present study we employ a Hamiltonian that consists of Heisenberg exchange interactions as well as dipolar interactions,

 Here, $\op{\vec{s}}_i$ denotes the spin vector operator at site $i$, and a tilde is used to denote operators in general.
 The Zeeman term is assumed along the global $z$-direction, thus the molecules have to be rotated to investigate the influence of the relative orientation which, however, is expected to be small since the anisotropic effect of the dipolar interaction is small.
 Therefore, we will show only one chosen direction for each example.
 In addition, we fix $g=2$ in the following.
-Single-ion anisotropy is not considered in this study although of course potentially also important, compare e.g.\ \cite{GZS:PRB05,SWB:IC23}.
+Single-ion anisotropy is not considered in this study although of course potentially also important, compare e.g.\ \cite{GZS:PRB05,SWB:IC23}. \JS{The collected experience of the field is that the zero-field splitting induced by single-ion anisotropy precludes cooling to very low temperatures due to the generation of larger excitation gaps and thus a reduction of the low-lying density of states \cite{EvB:DT10}.}

-The spin systems are treated by exact diagonalization.
-Thermal equilibrium observables are calculated in the canonical ensemble.
-We concentrate on realistic exchange interactions and a realistic field change from $B=7$~T to $B=0$ when evaluating the isothermal entropy change.
+\JS{The spin systems are treated by numerically diagonalizing the Hamiltonian matrix for every investigated pair of exchange interactions, every external field and every dipolar arrangement.
+Thermal equilibrium observables are calculated in the canonical ensemble using the eigenvalues and the eigenvectors of the Hamiltonian matrix.} We concentrate on realistic exchange interactions and a realistic field change from $B=7$~T to $B=0$ when evaluating the isothermal entropy change.

-In the following we consider four different typical spin systems as listed in table~\xref{tetracaloric-t-1}, a tetrahedron, a butterfly system, a linear chain, and a square.
-We allow two different exchange interactions in our search for advantageous coupling schemes.